GrosvenorTechnology/OemAccessApi/documentation/PlatformConfiguration/Overview.md

 [uri] The location of the permission request service.
 This is used by the `serverPermission` gate in an User entity permission.

+### userEntityRequest

+[uri] The location of the user request service.
+This is used by the [Unknown Token Request](../GettingStarted/GettingStartedUnknownTokenDownload.md) function.

 ### eventSubmission and stateSubmission

 All event and state updates send from the controller are sent via a platform level sender.
 It is possible to route selected to multiple different endpoints.
 Each configured endpoint has a filter associated to it that controls the states and events that will be forwarded to that URI.